Nadia22ST3/Testare_Manuala/nosugershop_jira.md

 1. 90%  or more of the tests are passed
 2. No critical issues have status open
-3. All detected errors have been reported and closed
-4. The budget was reached
+3. Not finding bugs of major severity in a specific period of time
-5. The deadline was reached
+4. The deadline was reached
-6. The objectives were fulfilled
+5. The objectives were fulfilled
-7. The product usage documentation has been finalized with the scenarios evaluated during the testing phase
+6. The product usage documentation has been finalized with the scenarios evaluated during the testing phase
-8. Test completion report has been created and sent to the stakeholders
+7. Test completion report has been created and sent to the stakeholders
-9. Product risks have been identified and mitigated
+8. The deadline has been reached

 #### 1.1.4 Test scope